hasanmoudud/geocompr/main.md

 #> attributes are constant over geometries of x
 ```

-This ensures that the created point lies on the given object (see red points on Figure \@ref(fig:centr)).
+This ensures that the created point lies on the given object (see red points on Figure \@ref(fig:centr)).^[Explanation of this algorithm can be found at https://gis.stackexchange.com/a/76563/20955.]

 <div class="figure" style="text-align: center">
 <img src="figures/centr-1.png" alt="Centroids (black points) and 'points on surface' (red points) of New Zeleand's regions (left) and the Seine (right) datasets." width="576" />